theogwo/HeadTTS/README.md

 Method | Description
 --- | ---
-`connect( settings=null, onprogress=null, onerror=null )` | Connect to the specied set of `endpoints` set before or in `settings` object.
-If `settings` parameter is set, forces re-connect. `onprogress` callback for ProgressEvent events and `onerror` callback for system level Error events.
-Returns a promise.
-Note: When the method tries to connect to a RESTful server, it sends a hello message and considers the connection to be established, if and only if it gets a text response starting with `HeadTTS`.
+`connect( settings=null, onprogress=null, onerror=null )` | Connects to the specified set of `endpoints` set in constructor or within the optinal `settings` object.
+If the `settings` parameter is provided, it forces a reconnection.
+The `onprogress` callback handles `ProgressEvent` events, while the `onerror` callback handles system-level error events.
+Returns a promise. **Note:** When connecting to a RESTful server, the method sends a hello message and considers the connection established only if a text response starting with `HeadTTS` is received.
-`clear()` | Clear all work queues.
+`clear()` | Clears all work queues and resolves all promises.
-`setup( data, onerror=null )` | Add a new setup request data to the work queue.
-See API section for the supported `data` properties.
+`setup( data, onerror=null )` | Adds a new setup request to the work queue.
+See the API section for the supported `data` properties.
 Returns a promise.
-`synthesize( data, onmessage=null, onerror=null )` | Add a new synthesize request data to the work queue.
-If callbacks are set, they override other event handlers.
-See API section for the supported `data` properties.
-Returns a promise, which resolves with a sorted array of all related `audio` or `error` messages.
+`synthesize( data, onmessage=null, onerror=null )` | Adds a new synthesize request to the work queue.
+If event handlers are provided, they override other handlers.
+See the API section for supported `data` properties.
+Returns a promise that resolves with a sorted array of related `audio` or `error` messages.

 ---